Ricette di Sicilia

 - 1

-Soak the stale bread in milk until soft, then squeeze out the excess and discard the crust.
+Soak the stale bread rolls in milk until soft, then squeeze out the excess liquid and remove the crusts.

 - 2

-In a large bowl combine the minced meat, egg, pecorino, softened bread, chopped parsley, salt and freshly ground black pepper.
+In a bowl, combine the minced meat, egg, pecorino, soaked bread, chopped parsley, salt, and freshly ground pepper.

 - 3

-Mix until smooth, adding a little breadcrumbs if the mixture feels too wet.
+Mix thoroughly until you have a smooth mixture, adding breadcrumbs if the mixture feels too wet.

 - 4